3DiVi/face-sdk/doc/en/development/face_estimation.md

 ### QualityEstimator

 To create the `QualityEstimator` object, call the `FacerecService.createQualityEstimator` method by passing the configuration file.
-Currently, there is only one configuration file, which is *quality_estimator.xml*.
+Currently, two configuration files are available:
+* `quality_estimator.xml` – first implementation of the *QualityEstimator* quality estimation interface
+* `quality_estimator_iso.xml` (recommended) – improved version of the *QualityEstimator* quality estimation interface, provides higher accuracy of quality estimation

 With `QualityEstimator` you can estimate the quality of a captured face using `QualityEstimator.estimateQuality`.
 The result is the `QualityEstimator.Quality` structure that contains estimated flare, lighting, noise, and sharpness level.

 See the example of using the `QualityEstimator` in [demo.cpp](../../../examples/cpp/demo/demo.cpp).

 ### FaceQualityEstimator